Matisse Vrignaud & Lundja Medjoub

 Les Horloges à Feu

-A contemporary reinterpretation of the elementary principle of fire clocks ; medieval instruments of imperfect measurement ; which already suggested a subjective and fluctuating perception of time.
-Here, combustion becomes movement, rhythm, and sound, revealing a moment that consumes and transforms itself.
+A contemporary reinterpretation of medieval measuring instruments, these candle clocks suggest a subjective and fluctuating perception of time.
+Here, combustion becomes movement, rhythm, and sound, revealing a moment that burns away and transforms.

-This series of acoustic objects uses flame as the triggering principle of sound.
-Fire does not measure time precisely: it renders it perceptible, sensory, unstable.
-These are clocks in which exactitude matters less than experience ; not instruments of measurement, but objects of contemplation, surprise, and meditation.
-Time here is not counted; it is lived.
+This collection of acoustic objects uses flame as the principle for triggering sound.
+Here, fire does not measure time precisely; rather, it makes it perceptible, tangible, and unstable.
+These are clocks in which accuracy matters less than the experience: not instruments of measurement, but objects of contemplation, surprise, and meditation.
+Time is not counted here, it is lived.

-Conceived from surplus components sourced from a brass foundry, each piece reinterprets a principle of time measurement.
-The Metronome is a pendulum formed of two candles fixed back to back: the imbalance of combustion between the two flames sets the system in oscillation, and with each beat, a ball strikes a resonant receptacle placed at the centre.
-The Hourglass rests on a horizontal candle that heats a brass plate until a few drops of scented water deposited on its surface begin to shimmer, then evaporate.
-The Gong, finally, imprisons balls and chains within the wax of two vertical candles: as they burn down, these are released into a resonant receptacle and against a thin cymbal, producing sounds whose timing remains wholly unpredictable.
+thin cymbal, producing sounds with unpredictable timing.
+The Metronome is a pendulum formed by two candles fixed backto- back: the imbalance in combustion between the two flames sets the system in oscillation, and with each beat, a ball strikes a receptacle placed at the center.
+Finally, the Hourglass consists of a horizontal candle that heats a brass plate until the water placed on its surface begins to simmer and then evaporate.